Edwin Hubble: Universe goes beyond the Milky Way galaxy

 Hubble's findings fundamentally changed the scientific view of the universe.
 Supporters state that Hubble's discovery of nebulae outside of our galaxy helped pave the way for future astronomers.
-Although some of his more renowned colleagues simply scoffed at his results, Hubble ended up publishing his findings on nebulae.
+Although some of his more renowned colleagues simply scoffed at his results, Hubble published his findings.
 This published work earned him an award titled the American Association Prize and five hundred dollars from Burton E. Livingston of the Committee on Awards.

 Hubble also devised the most commonly used system for classifying galaxies, grouping them according to their appearance in photographic images.
 He arranged the different groups of galaxies in what became known as the Hubble sequence.

 Redshift increases with distance

 Hubble went on to estimate the distances to 24 extra-galactic nebulae, using a variety of methods.
-In 1929 Hubble examined the relationship between these distances and their radial velocities as determined from their redshifts.
-His estimated distances are now known to all be too small, by up to a factor of about 7.
+In 1929, Hubble examined the relationship between these distances and their radial velocities as determined from their redshifts.
+All of his estimated distances are now known to be too small, by up to a factor of about 7.
 This was due to factors such as the fact that there are two kinds of Cepheid variables or confusing bright gas clouds with bright stars.
 However, his distances were more or less proportional to the true distances, and combining his distances with measurements of the redshifts of the galaxies by Vesto Slipher, and by his assistant Milton L. Humason, he found a roughly linear relationship between the distances of the galaxies and their radial velocities (corrected for solar motion), a discovery that later became known as Hubble's law.